-This phase is made to increase the blood flow and raise heat in your body.
+This phase increases blood flow and raises the heat in your body.
 I use this part to avoid injuries when I do the proper flexibility routine.
 It still uses body movement but at a higher pace.
-You basically want to ease yourself up the session and gradually scale down, so that you can do the exercise over and over.
+You basically want to ease yourself up the session and gradually scale down so that you can do the exercise over and over.

 Step 2 can last anywhere between 5 and 10 minutes.
 I do it for 15 minutes.
-However it is not as compulsory as the first stage.
-You could skip ropes for about 10 minutes instead.
+However, it is more optional than the first stage.
+For example, you could skip ropes for about 10 minutes instea

 Step 3: Use Yoga Asanas – 30 minutes

-I have designed a number of flexibility exercises that try to take care of the most important parts of your body.
-For our flexibility routine, we will work on the hamstrings, flexors, spine etc. The most important is not to do the perfect position at once, but to gradually get there.
+I have designed several flexibility exercises that take care of the most important parts of your body.
+For our flexibility routine, we will work on the hamstrings, flexors, spine, etc. The most important is not to do the perfect position at once but to gradually get there.
 Therefore, I illustrate the moves according to different levels and stages of development.

 This session can last up to 30 minutes.
 Once again, if you feel any pain stop immediately.
-The point is not to try in one time to reach the same level as those who have been doing this for many years, but to create an acceptable level of disturbance in your body.
+The point is not to try in once thinking you can match very experienced practitioners, but to create an acceptable level of disturbance in your body.

 Step 4: Relax – 5 minutes

 This stage is as important as the flexibility routine itself.
-It’s what allows the body to recover so that you can come back every day.
-After step 3 you lie down with your palm open on both sides of your body.
-Your feet should about 3 feet apart, your eyes closed.
-As you breathe as slowly as possible, you allow your whole system to recover.
+It allows the body to recover so you can come back every day.
+After step 3, you lie down with your palm open on both sides of your body.
+Your feet should be about 3 feet apart, your eyes closed.
+Then, as you breathe as slowly as possible, you allow your whole system to recover.

 Step 5: Breathing – 5 minutes

-A good session should eventually end with some breathing exercise.
-That will allow you to recentre your whole self, as well as further allow your body to recover.
-We will do about 3 or 4 breathing techniques to help us in that endeavour.
+A good session should eventually end with some breathing exercises.
+That will allow you to recentre your whole self and further enable your body to recover.
+We will do about 3 or 4 breathing techniques to help us in that endeavor.

 – Any efforts that will cause injuries.

 These include diving into stretches without a proper warm-up.
-This is especially true if you are 35 years old or older.
-Your body needs more time to accept the strenuous efforts involved in the flexibility routine.
-Therefore, you should spend more time to warm-up properly.
-I remember when I studied yoga in India, I realised I had lots of pain even if we were doing some form of warm-ups.
-So, I decided that before any session, I would follow my routine which included the step 1 I enumerated above, as well as a little bit of running.
-This help me tremendously.
+That is especially true if you are 35 years old or older.
+Indeed, your body needs more time to accept the strenuous efforts involved in the flexibility routine.
+Therefore, you should spend more time warm-up properly.
+For example, when I studied yoga in India, I realized I had lots of pain even if we were doing some warm-up.
+So, before any session, I would follow my routine, which included step 1 I enumerated above, and a bit of running.
+That helped me tremendously.

 – Carry on when you feel pain.